Somanath2314/Somanath2314/README.md

 ### 👨🏻‍💻 About Me
 - 💻 **Aspiring Java Developer** | Pre-final year IT student at BMS College of Engineering, graduating in 2026.
-- 🌱 Passionate about Java, CRUD operations, JDBC, and the MERN stack (MongoDB, Express.js, React, Node.js).
+- 🌱 Passionate about leveraging emerging technologies to create a better future while maintaining harmony between innovation and simplicity.
 - 🎯 Aiming to solve real-world problems through innovative tech solutions.

 ---